Randomized term grouping over physical law on digital quantum simulation

-The better accuracy comes from the fact that with recursive formula in both forward and backward direction some of the error terms in the non-commutativity will cancel out.
-More advanced techniques like classical optimization\cite{mc2023classically}, linear combination of unitaries(LCU)\cite{childs2012hamiltonian}, quantum signal processing\cite{low2017optimal} and truncated taylor series\cite{berry2015simulating} have demonstrated improvements in different aspects afterwards.
-For example, with the truncation order for LCU the number of gates needed per step is approximately:
+Better accuracy comes from the fact that some of the error terms in non-commutativity will be cancelled with a recursive formula in both forward and backward directions.
+More advanced techniques like classical optimization\cite{mc2023classically}, a linear combination of unitaries(LCU)\cite{childs2012hamiltonian}, quantum signal processing\cite{low2017optimal} and truncated Taylor series\cite{berry2015simulating} have demonstrated improvements in different aspects afterwards.
+For example, with the truncation order for LCU, the number of gates needed per step is approximately:

 while Trotterization has the exponential dependency, i.e. fourth-order $\mathcal{O}(\frac{1}{\epsilon^{1/4}})$.
-Not only does Taylor series give logarithmically better scaling, it also comes with a better empirical result\cite{childs2021theory}(tightening the bound between theoretical prediction and empirical results has been heavily discussed\cite{childs2019nearly}).
+Not only does the Taylor series give logarithmically better scaling, but it also comes with a better empirical result\cite{childs2021theory}(tightening the bound between theoretical prediction and empirical results has been heavily discussed\cite{childs2019nearly}).
 We categorized them in FIG.1 above.

-But product formula remain to be the most popular one, particular for near-term hardware simulation\cite{barends2015digital,brown2006limitations}.
-This is because: \begin{enumerate} \item Norm of the wavefunction is preserved: errors in expectation values are expected to oscillate, vs in non-unitary evolution errors accumulate, e.g. with LCU. \item it has simple implmentation with no overhead (unitary operation can be implemented deterministically, without ancilla qubits) \end{enumerate}
+However, product formulas remain the most popular, particularly for near-term hardware simulation\cite{barends2015digital,brown2006limitations}.
+This is because: \begin{enumerate} \item Norm of the wavefunction is preserved: errors in expectation values are expected to oscillate, vs in non-unitary evolution errors accumulate, e.g. with LCU. \item It has simple implmentation with no overhead (unitary operation can be implemented deterministically, without ancilla qubits). \end{enumerate}

-However, despite achieving tighter error bound\cite{childs2021theory} for trotterisation and progress in tuning the parameter, e.g. $p_k$\cite{jones2019optimising} to make simulation more accurate, problems remain with the intrinsic property of the algorithm: the exponential dependency of the recursive form $\mathcal{O}(5^k)$ and the inclusion of number of Hamiltonian terms L. The second issue is particularly prominent in large system like quantum chemistry where complex electronic structure involves a lot of Pauli strings after some transformation.
+However, despite achieving tighter error bound\cite{childs2021theory} for trotterization and progress in tuning the parameter, e.g. $p_k$\cite{jones2019optimising} to make the simulation more accurate, problems remain with the intrinsic property of the algorithm: the exponential dependency of the recursive form $\mathcal{O}(5^k)$ and the inclusion of the number of Hamiltonian terms L. The second issue is particularly prominent in extensive systems like quantum chemistry, where complex electronic structures involve a lot of Pauli strings after some transformation.